PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 07:19:28
+Last updated: 2024-04-06 07:20:36
-Random Quote: Ted: "Barney!
-I'm allowed to miss them, okay?
-They're my two best friends."Barney: "I'm your two best friends!" - Barney Stinson
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson